 Insomnia is often comorbid with anxiety and depression.
-If a patient is exhibiting significant signs of anxiety and/or depression, they may benefit from our Depression or Anxiety and Depression programs.
+If a patient is exhibiting significant signs of anxiety and/or depression, they may benefit from our Depression or Mixed Anxiety and Depression courses.

-A randomised controlled trial and a large-scale naturalistic study have demonstrated that this program is effective at reducing symptoms of insomnia and psychological distress.
+A large-scale naturalistic study has demonstrated that this course is effective at reducing symptoms of insomnia and psychological distress.